teknoir/teknoir.github.io/docs/avangard/device_management.md

 > Please refer to the Wifi router documentation on how to set up WPA2 PSK Wifi.

-> Due to technical limitations at the time of creation the first 81 devices does not have this feature.
+> **Due to technical limitations at the time of creation some of the first 81 devices does not have this feature.**

 The device will not automatically jump to the maintenance Wifi, it will only connect to it if restarted/rebooted.